-Whole families drowned in a Libyan city’s flood.
-The only warning was the sound of the dams bursting
+Whole families drowned in Libya’s flood.
+Many didn’t realize the danger until they heard dams burst

 Fadelallah said his parents have made it to Benghazi, hoping to reunite with relatives from Derna.
 And he said he hopes to return soon to give his deceased relatives a proper Islamic funeral.

 Jeffery reported from London.
-Associated Press journalist Samy Magdy in Cairo contributed to this report.
+Associated Press journalist Samy Magdy in Cairo, and Cara Anna in Nairobi, contributed to this report.